eesyuen09/tp/docs/DeveloperGuide.md

 * **Class Tag/ClassTag**: A label representing a class or subject that can be assigned to students (e.g. "Sec3_Maths")
 * **Attendance History**: A complete record of student's attendance across all dates and classes from the time of enrolment, with no time limit on historical data.
 * **Executable JAR**: A Java Archive file that contains all compiled classes and resources, which can be run directly without installation.
+* **MSS (Main Success Scenario)**: The primary sequence of steps in a use case where everything proceeds as expected without any errors.

 --------------------------------------------------------------------------------------------------------------------